 There are only four ingredients: drumsticks, olive oil, spices, and beer (stock or water).

-- The lower part of the chicken legs also known as the drumsticks.
+- The lower part of the chicken leg is also known as the drumstick.

 - You will need bone-in, skin-on parts, about 2 – 2 ½ lbs/ 900 g – 1.1 kg, which would be around 6-8 pieces.
 More than 8 would probably not fit in a regular-sized pan.

 - Remove the skin, if you like, for an even healthier version of this dish; however, we do enjoy the crispy, spicy skin.

 - I keep the seasoning very simple; I always have a nice mix in the cupboard.
 Think lemon pepper, taco seasoning, Italian seasoning, Cajun, or a blend of your own spices.